qatrackplus/qatrackplus/docs/tutorials/step_by_step/index.rst

 these tests.
 For more information on Reference & Tolerance values see :ref:`here <qa_ref_tols>`.

-You may now click `Submit QA Results` and you will be returned to the previous page.
+You may now click `Submit QC Results` and you will be returned to the previous page.
 You should notice at the top of the page that there is now an indication that there is 1 unreviewed Test List Instance: